 Professional investors are showing a particular affinity for active strategies in 2018.
 A survey conducted by Natixis Investment Managers’ Center for Investor Insight of 500 institutional investors around the world who manage more than $19 trillion of assets revealed that more than three quarters of professional investors believe the current market environment is favorable for active management.3 The survey also captured the rationale behind their increased allocations to actively managed investments since 2015 to just over two thirds of their overall portfolios in a time where money poured into passive indexed strategies: 74% of Institutional Investors believe that active management is better suited to provide exposure to non-correlated asset classes, which are in favor when concerns about equity downturns are present.
 69% believe that active managers are better at delivering risk-adjusted returns – the ultimate goal for many investors.

-Advisors are Replacing Passive Equity with Alternatives
+financial professionals are Replacing Passive Equity with Alternatives

 Markets will always be moving targets, going through constant changes over time.
 The stages are inevitable: first recovery, and then expansion—when that fails, leverage, default, downturn, write-offs, and recession at last.
 Although the market always trends upwards over the long term, active managers may be better positioned to navigate through volatility shocks and potentially take advantage of opportunities that arise from them.
 Equity markets are still showing modest growth with no signs of an immediate downturn but the best time to dig a well is before you are thirsty.
 As we go through the latter stages of the current business cycle, it may be time to stop being so passive when it comes to making asset allocation plans.